-In general, the model performance statistics indicate that the 8-hour daily maximum ozone concentrations predicted by the 2016 CMAQ simulation closely reflect the corresponding 8-hour observed ozone concentrations in space and time in each subregion of the 12-km modeling domain.
+In general, the model performance statistics indicate that the 8-hour daily maximum ozone concentrations predicted by the 2017 CMAQ simulation closely reflect the corresponding 8-hour observed ozone concentrations in space and time in each subregion of the 12-km modeling domain.
 As indicated by the statistics in Table 4-4, bias and error for 8-hour daily maximum ozone are relatively low in each subregion, not only in the summer when concentrations are highest, but also during other times of the year.
-Generally, 8-hour ozone at the AQS sites in the summer and fall is over predicted with the greatest over prediction in the South, Southeast and Ohio Valley (NMB ranging between 5 to 20 percent).
-Likewise, 8-hour ozone at the CASTNet sites in the summer and fall is typically over predicted except in the West,

-Southwest and Northern Rockies where the bias shows an under prediction (NMB ranging from -0.1% to -12%).
-8-hour ozone is under predicted at AQS and CASTNet sites in all of the climate regions in the winter and spring (with NMBs less than approximately 30 percent in each subregion).
+Generally, 8-hour ozone at the AQS sites in the summer and fall is over predicted with the greatest over prediction in the Southeast, Northwest and Norther Rockies (NMB ranging between 0.3 to 23 percent).
+Likewise, 8-hour ozone at the CASTNet sites in the summer and fall is typically over predicted except in the summer at Upper Midwest, Northern Rockies and in the West where the bias shows an under prediction (NMB ranging from -1% to -4%).
+8-hour ozone is under predicted at AQS and CASTNet sites in all of the climate regions in the winter and spring (with NMBs less than approximately 20 percent in each subregion).

 Model bias at individual sites during the ozone season is similar to that seen on a subregional basis for the summer.
-Figure 4-3 shows the mean bias for 8-hour daily maximum ozone greater than 60 ppb is generally ± 10 ppb across the AQS and CASTNet sites.
-Likewise, the information in Figure 4-5 indicates that the normalized mean bias for days with observed 8-hour daily maximum ozone greater than 60 ppb is within ± 20 percent at the vast majority of monitoring sites across the U.S. domain.
-Model error, as seen from Figures 4-4 and 4-6, is generally 2 to 10 ppb and 30 percent or less at most of the sites across the U.S. modeling domain.
+Figure 4-3 shows the mean bias for 8-hour daily maximum ozone greater than 60 ppb is generally $\pm 10$ ppb across the AQS and CASTNet sites.
+Likewise, the information in Figure 4-5 indicates that the normalized mean bias for days with observed 8-hour daily maximum ozone greater than 60 ppb is within $\pm 20$ percent at the vast majority of monitoring sites across the U.S. domain.
+Model error, as seen from Figures 4-4 and 4-6, is generally 2 to 10 ppb and 20 percent or less at most of the sites across the U.S. modeling domain.
 Somewhat greater error is evident at sites in several areas most notably in the West, Northern Rockies, Northeast, Upper Midwest, Southeast, along portions of the Gulf Coast, and Great Lakes coastline.